ARKANSAS

 Four CSA works protected the eastern approaches to Little Rock in advance of the Union army; one located at Woodruff's Mill; another on the Arkansas River directly across from the present-day airport; one along the Memphis and Little Rock Railroad south of Ink Bayou; and one at a road junction between Ink Bayou and Five Mile Creek.

-CSA Camp Crystal Hill was located on Crystal Hill, northwest of present-day Burns Park (near I-40 and I-430 interchange).
+CSA Camp Crystal Hill was located on Crystal Hill, northwest of present-day Burns Park (near the I-40 and I-430 interchange).

 Fort Logan H. Roots